amsaren/course_materials/Containers_in_HPC_2025/Slides/Container_wrapper.md

   ```
   sinteractive --account <project> --time 1:00:00 --mem 12000 --tmp 15
   ```
+  - When building in an interactive session also request local disk (`--tmp`) as /tmp gets easily filled
 - Most common reason for non memory related errors is problems with the environment YAML file syntax
   - Check e.g. the indentation and syntax for version numbers
 - For Conda environment related errors follow normal procedure (a gallon of coffee and a spare keyboard to bang your head on recommended)